 What is in an Apprenticeship Standard?

-New Apprenticeship Standards are being phased in to replace existing Apprenticeship Frameworks.
+Apprenticeship Standards replace existing Apprenticeship Frameworks.
 The current list of Apprenticeship Standards available for each sector or job role can be found on the government website;

 Each Apprenticeship Standard defines the skills, knowledge and behaviours required for that particular job role or occupation, and each Standard is accompanied by an Assessment Plan, which details how the apprentice will assessed against the Standard.